willwalker753/preact-boilerplate/README.md

 6. Go to `Pages` and change the `Branch` to `gh-pages`, and then change `Source` to `Github Actions`
 7. Push a new commit to the `develop` branch in Github
 8. Go to the `Actions` tab in Github to watch the deployment process.
+9. Go back to `Pages` and change `Source` to `Deploy from a branch`
+    * You will need to switch the `Source` on all following deployments.
+First select `Github Actions`, then push a commit to `develop`, then select `Deploy from a branch`
-9. After deployment, check the `Code` tab's `Environment` section.
-Eventually you should see the deployment there and it will have a link to the site (see example below).
+10. Go to the `Code` tab's `Environment` section.
+Eventually, it will show the deployment there and a link to the site (see example below).
 Give 10-15 minutes for deployment to complete after the `Actions` build.

 > Example: [https://willwalker753.github.io/preact-boilerplate/](https://willwalker753.github.io/preact-boilerplate/)